Virginia Beach declares state of emergency due to expected flooding from Ian's remnants - KESQ

 ™ & © 2022 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Dave Hennen, Monica Garrett and Angela Fritz contributed to this report.
+CNN’s Dave Hennen, Monica Garrett, Kristina Sgueglia, Eric Levenson and Angela Fritz contributed to this report.